Topology-Powered Observability Myths Debunked

-Why Cross-Domain Topology Seems Too Good to Be True
+Why Topology-Powered Observability Seems Too Good to Be True

 There are some things in life that seem too good to be true.
 So good, in fact, that they border on the edge of mythology.
-We see this often in the case of Cross-Domain Topology.
+We see this often in the case of topology-powered observability.

-Cross-Domain Topology ties together all the pieces of a hybrid, dynamic IT environment, so you can instantly see how changes impact your environment.
-It’s something that a lot of people didn’t even think was a possibility.
+Topology-powered observability ties together all the pieces of a hybrid, dynamic IT environment, so you can instantly see how changes impact your entire environment - not just one siloed part.
+It’s something that a lot of IT teams don’t even think is a possibility.

-While unicorns are myths, Cross-Domain Topology is very real.
+While unicorns are myths, topology-powered observability is very real.

 Myth 1: You Can't Tie Disparate Monitoring and Incident Management Tools Together

 One common misconception is that it's difficult to consolidate data if you're using multiple standalone monitoring and incident management tools.
-This couldn’t be further from the truth.
+This couldn’t be further from the truth - with the right approach.

-In reality, an observability solution does exactly that.
+In reality, a topology-powered observability solution can do exactly that.
 It provides a holistic approach to monitoring and managing your IT environment and addressing incidents.
-This solution provides one dashboard for all of your performance data, so you can make correlations between cross-domain data and identify the root cause quickly.
+This solution provides one dashboard for all of your performance data, so you can make correlations between cross-domain data and identify the root cause quickly, when incidents occur.

-In fact, the capabilities of a Cross-Domain Topology solution can lead to a 60 percent reduction in the time it takes to address incidents.
-Additionally, Telemetry combined with Topology provides a comprehensive view of your business’s IT environment and shows how it’s functioning in real-time.
+In fact, the capabilities of a topology-powered observability solution can lead to an 85% reduction (or greater) in the time it takes to address incidents.
+Additionally, telemetry data combined with topology provides a comprehensive view of your business’ IT environment and shows how it’s functioning in real-time.

 Myth 2: Root-Cause Analysis in Incident Management Takes Time